tkn-tub/ns3-gym/src/buildings/doc/source/buildings-testing.rst

 Test #3 2.6 GHz model
 ---------------------

-This test validates the 2.6 empirical model [pl26ghz]_.
+This test validates the 2.6 GHz Kun model.
 The test is similar to Okumura Hata one except that the frequency is the EUTRA band #7 (2620 MHz) and the test can be performed only in urban scenario.

 Test #4 ITU1411 LoS model
 -------------------------